-In the fall of 2o15 I began reading some WordPress blogs that confirmed an idea that had been forming in my head the previous few years: that is, that some homeschooled kids were being raised in boxes with no freedom of choice.
-Next, I found Eleanor Skelton’s site – the subtitle of her blog site is “a girl who was raised in a box”!
+In the fall of 2o15 I began reading some WordPress blogs that confirmed an idea I had been formulating the previous few years: that is, that some homeschooled kids were being raised in boxes with no freedom of choice, no freedom of religion.
+Next, I found Eleanor Skelton’s site – the subtitle of her blog is, “a girl who was raised in a box”!

 He does exist; He is good; He is a God of grace and mercy; He is actively pursuing you.
 If you did not get to know Him personally in your childhood, please don’t give up on Him.
 He is calling out to you.
 He wants you to believe Him.
 He wants to give you His Spirit, His very life.